IBM/iot-mic-sts-ifttt-slack/README.md

 ## Introduction

-The idea behind this project is to teach you how to build an IoT application with multiple services to send commands and receive responses through audio conversations using Node-RED and Watson cognitive services.
+The idea behind this project is to teach you how to build an IoT application with multiple services to send commands and receive responses through audio conversations using Node-RED Starter and Watson cognitive services.
 While Audio tends to have its own challenges, this code project should help you address those challenges, and have a little fun along the way.

 This project uses the Speech to Text, Text to Speech and IoT Platform services to take an audio sentence and translate it into a command that is sent to a registered device.
 A registered device is a device that is connected to the IoT Platform and is ready to send topics and receive commands.